patbeirne/tf/README.md

 If you don't need the *simple command line*, you can still use the methods listed at the top of this readme.
 Feel free to cut the `tf.py` module in half by deleting everything below the line

 ```
-  def ext_cmd(a):
+  -----cut here
 ```

 ## Extensions

 I found the simple command line so useful, I added some extra non-file-related functions.
-These are included in the optional filr `tf_extend.py'.  the available command list is extended to include
+These are included in the optional file `tf_extend.py`.
+The available command list is extended to include

 ```
 scan                      # scan and show the local AP's